kevinaangstadt/8088_breadboard_computer/software/hello-rom/README.md

 # LCD Bring-Up Assembly Programs

-> [!CAUTION]
-> This directory is still a work in progress.
-Things are subject to change
-> without warning.

 This directory contains slightly more sophisticated programs that will start to perform input/output.
 It will require the following to be working: